M-Media-Group/Vue3-SPA-starter-template/README.md

 - Content-Security-Policy (CSP) support
 - All API calls in a single file for easy customization (the User store)
 - Global event bus for easy communication with things like Analytics services
+- Syncing of authentication states across tabs using broadcastMessage

 ### Pages and routing
 - User settings page with a section to add payment methods using Stripe Elements